s1zer/SpringMvcRest/README.md

 # SpringMVCProject

-**Running an application requires enter database settings in "application.settings"."**
+**Running an application requires enter database settings in "application.settings".**

 **Project is based on:**
  - Spring hibernate MVC,